onmyway133/DeepDiff/README.md

 Model must conform to `DiffAware` protocol for DeepDiff to work.
 An model needs to be uniquely identified via `diffId` to tell if there have been any insertions or deletions.
 In case of same `diffId`, `compareContent` is used to check if any properties have changed, this is for replacement changes.

-It needs `diffId` to tell changes about insertions and deletions, and  `comparing` to tell if a model really changes for replacement and movement.

 ```swift
 public protocol DiffAware {
   var diffId: Int { get }